 Whether it’s booking a flight, chatting with customer support, or even controlling your smart home devices, conversational UIs blend seamlessly into various aspects of people’s personal and professional lives.

-Let’s explore some practical use cases to see just how versatile and beneficial conversation interfaces can be.
+Let’s explore some practical use cases to see just how versatile and beneficial a conversation interface can be.

 Customer service chatbots

-Customer service chatbots are perhaps the most widespread use of conversational UIs.
-They can answer frequently asked questions, help solve common issues, and guide customers through various processes such as account setup or product returns.
+Customer service chatbots are perhaps among the most widespread conversational user interface examples.
+They can answer frequently asked questions, solve common issues, and guide customers through various processes such as account setup or product returns.
 These bots offer instant support, reducing the wait time for customers and freeing up human agents to handle more complex queries.

-Tidio’s Lyro, an AI-powered customer service chatbot is a perfect example of such a technology.
-It can provide answers to user queries in a natural manner by pulling the knowledge from an FAQ base.
+Tidio’s Lyro, an AI-powered conversational user interface, is a perfect example of such a chatbot.
+It provides natural, conversational answers to user queries by leveraging a knowledge base that can be generated manually or automatically pulled from any webpage.

-Read more: Find out how Tidio’s support team achieved 58% automation using Lyro.
-Also, while you’re at it, be sure to learn how to create a FAQ using Tidio’s Lyro.
+Read more: Find out how to build a great knowledge base chatbot.
+Also, while you’re at it, be sure to learn how to create a good FAQ for Tidio’s Lyro.

 Ecommerce assistants